codewithmide/getLinkedai/README.md

 ## Getting Started

-To run GetLinkedAI locally, follow these steps:
+To run the app locally, follow these steps:

 1. Clone the repository:
    ```bash